William Koontz

 Clark Berry Photography – clarkberry.com 803.996.5982

 Jane graduated in 1992 from the University of South Carolina, where she was a member of Chi Omega Sorority.
-In 1996, she graduated from the University of South Carolina School of Law, where she was a member of the Pro Bono Board and served as volunteer guardian ad litem with the Richland County CASA program.
+In 1996, she graduated from the University of South Carolina School of Law, where she was a member of the Pro Bono Board and served as a volunteer guardian ad litem with the Richland County CASA program.

 After law school, Jane was a Judicial Law Clerk for the Honorable Marc H. Westbrook, Circuit Court Judge of the Eleventh Judicial Circuit.
 She worked for the Eleventh Circuit Solicitor’s Office in Lexington from 1997 until 2003.
 In 2003, she opened Waters Law, LLC, where for over twenty years she worked as a solo practitioner, focusing on family law and children’s advocacy.
 A significant portion of that time was spent serving as a guardian ad litem in contested custody cases.
 From 2006-2023, Jane worked with Sistercare, representing domestic violence survivors in Family Court.
 From 2016 until 2023, Jane represented parents in cases against the Department of Social Services through the South Carolina Office of Indigent Defense.